-Ghana.
-Azila-Gbettor, Avorgah, & Adigbo, (2013) in exploring consumer knowledge and usage of label information in the Ho Municipality of Ghana, balance of label information in the Ho Municipality of Ghana, balance of labels was generally low among Ghanaians.
+Azila-Gbettor, Avorgah, & Adigbo, (2013) in exploring consumer knowledge and usage of label information in the Ho Municipality of Ghana, observed that reading of labels was generally low among Ghanaians.
 This study feeds into an overall plan of developing a GI honey in Ghana.
 Promoting GIs could have a critical role to play socially, economically and culturally.
-It is communities (Sharma, & Kulhari, 2015).
-In order to achieve this, the entire communities (Sharma, & Kulhari, 2015).
-In order to achieve this, the Ghanaian consumer will need to appreciate the GI concept in terms the information it communicates about a particular product to inform purchasing 148 decision.
-It is therefore important to know if (1) the behaviour of consumers towards reading food labels; (2), what information they look for on food labels; (3), which certifying agencies are they familiar with; and (4), whether the consumers in Ghana aware of the GI concept.
-The aim of this study was therefore to assess cconsumer knowledge on food quality standards labels and GIs in Ghana, through ssurveys of consumers who shop at the Accra Central Mall and students at the University of Ghana.
+It may help nurture and strengthen key skills and traditions, support and develop entire communities (Sharma, & Kulhari, 2015).
+In order to achieve this, the Ghanaian consumer will need to appreciate the GI concept in terms the information it communicates about a particular product to inform purchasing decision.
+Hris ereity of Cape Coast https://ir.ucc.edu.gh/xmlui know if (1) the behaviour of consumers towards reading food labels; (2), what information they look for on food labels; (3), which certifying agencies are they familiar with; and (4), whether the consumers in Ghana aware of the GI concept.
+The aim of this study was therefore to assess coonsumer knowledge on food quality standards labels and GIs in Ghana, through ssurveys of consumers who shop at the Accra Central Mall and students at the University of Ghana.
 This information will eventually influence the overall GI policy framework for Ghana in the direction of relating to consumers, since the uniqueness of any GI will be in the label.